Overview

 Disconnect and reconnect your band in the Visible app.
 This helps refresh the connection between the band and the app.

-If your Morning Stability score stops at about 95% and fails to complete, it can indicate an issue with your internet connection or that there was too much movement during the reading.
+If your Stability score stops at about 95% and fails to complete, it can indicate an issue with your internet connection or that there was too much movement during the reading.
 Always start the reading on a strong and stable internet connection.
 If you're using a WiFi connection, try switching to mobile data or vice versa to see if that helps.

 When will automated overnight measurements be available?